llpeterson/congestion/avoidance.md

 ## Source-Based Congestion Avoidance

-Unlike the two previous congestion-avoidance schemes, which depended on new mechanisms in the routers, we now describe a strategy for detecting the incipient stages of congestion—before losses occur—from the end hosts.
+Unlike the two previous congestion-avoidance schemes, which depended on cooperation from routers, we now describe a strategy for detecting the incipient stages of congestion—before losses occur—from the end hosts.
 We first give a brief overview of a collection of related mechanisms that use different information to detect the early stages of congestion, and then we describe a specific mechanism in some detail.

-The general idea of these techniques is to watch for some sign from the network that some router's queue is building up and that congestion will happen soon if nothing is done about it.
+The general idea of these techniques is to watch for a sign from the network that some router's queue is building up and that congestion will happen soon if nothing is done about it.
 For example, the source might notice that as packet queues build up in the network's routers, there is